 The kids started with the dried grass and twigs to make a circular shape.
 Weaving in some feathers and leaves they made a comfortable, padded space for the birds and their eggs.

-We really learned quite a lot about the intricacies of building a birds’ nest!
+We really learned quite a lot about the intricacies of how to build a nest!
 Additionally, we are quite amazed at what these creatures are capable of, it was not the easiest of tasks, making is quite the bird nest challenge!

 This STEM activity discusses where different birds live, which items of the nest are heavier or lighter, and teach quite a bit about making a sound structure!
 There was also a lot of fine motor practice going on for those little fingers.